tensorflow/tensorflow/tensorflow/docs_src/get_started/datasets_quickstart.md

 We will start by building a function to parse a single line.

-The following `iris_data.parse_line` function acomplishes this taks using the
+The following `iris_data.parse_line` function accomplishes this task using the
 @{tf.decode_csv} function, and some simple python code:

 We must parse each of the lines in the dataset in order to generate the